Become 'MVHR-compatible'

 Traditionally, the architect designs the property, the work is tendered and a contractor is appointed, and then ‘ventilation’ becomes the contractors responsibility.
-That’s fine if you’re talking about fans in bathrooms, but when it comes to hiding hundreds of metres of ducting in the fabric of the building, without compromising fire-safety, structural integrity, the insulation, airtightness, or overheating strategy, or designing an MVHR that can link to a cooling system, provide mechanical purge if needed, consume under 1.5 W/l/s to meet part-L, and run below 30 dB(A) to part-F, most contractors lack the technical expertise.
+That’s fine if you’re talking about fans in bathrooms, but not when you need to hide hundreds of metres of ducting inside the fabric of the building without compromising fire-safety, structural integrity, the insulation, airtightness, or over-heating strategy.
+Linking MVHR to a cooling system to help with Part-O compliance, upgrading it to mechanically purge rooms with non-opening windows, and ensuring it consumes under 1.5 W/l/s to meet part-L and runs below 30 dB(A) to meet part-F takes skills most contractor don’t have.

 Step 1.